Generation of 3D Molecules in Pockets via Language Model: Methods

 \subsubsection{Fine-tuning}

-For the fine-tuning phase, we utilized the pre-trained model and further fine-tuned it on the protein-small molecule complex data.
+For the fine-tuning phase, we utilized the pre-trained model and further fine-tuned it on the protein-ligand complex data.
 The primary task during this phase continued to be autoregressive molecule generation.
-To circumvent overfitting of the finetuning dataset, the initial three encoder layers were fixed during fine-tuning.
+To circumvent over-fitting of the fine-tuning dataset, the initial three encoder layers were fixed during fine-tuning.